tolliverdani/tolliverdani/README.md

     - Map list of locations onto a google maps API
     - Enable users to click through to articles from the map
     - Enable a read functionality
+- Redesigning a website I dislike
+  - I really just wanted a reason to practice using Python/Django because in our course for Web Dev we used Javascript and React/Node
+  - The inspiration for this website is coming from other competitors and new website's best practices